marijnbent/obsidian-print/README.md

 # Obsidian Print

-The **Obsidian Print** plugin adds a print functionality to your Obsidian workspace.
-You can activate the print action from the Command Palette or via the printer ribbon icon.
+The **Obsidian Print** plugin adds print functionality to your Obsidian workspace.
+You can activate the print action from the command palette, the printer ribbon or by right-clicking a note.

 https://github.com/user-attachments/assets/5882f08c-19e6-46da-b808-608b95376979

 ## Features

-- **Command Palette Action**: Activate the print action via the Command Palette.
+- **Print notes!**: Simply but effective.
+Activate the print action via the command palette, the printer ribbon or by right-clicking a note.
-- **Printer Ribbon Icon**: Activate the print function quickly with the printer icon.
-- **Debug Mode**: Open the print window with your notes content to troubleshoot and adjust styling issues.
+- **Print all notes in a folder**: Right-click on a folder or use the command palette to print all notes in a folder.

 You can also add a shortcut to the print action for even quicker access.